wrightmat/wrightmat.github.io/obsidian/dnd-hyrule/locations/Hyrule Castle.md

 ![https://static0.gamerantimages.com/wordpress/wp-content/uploads/2020/12/breath-of-the-wild-mod-renovates-hyrule-castle.jpg?q=50&fit=contain&w=1140&h=&dpr=1.5|800](https://static0.gamerantimages.com/wordpress/wp-content/uploads/2020/12/breath-of-the-wild-mod-renovates-hyrule-castle.jpg?q=50&fit=contain&w=1140&h=&dpr=1.5)

 At the far north end of Castle Town is the castle itself.
 A large drawbridge over a wide river leads to the castle's gaping entrance.
-Guards are stationed outside and throughout the castle, demonstrating that the castle is no place to mess around while also feeling welcoming.
+Guards are stationed outside and throughout the castle, demonstrating that the castle is no place to mess around, while also feeling welcoming.
+Princess Zelda and King Link are the only full-time residents of the Castle, along with the guards who protect them, and the staff who serve them.

 ### Locations